rspamd/rspamd/doc/markdown/architecture/index.md

 ### Rules scheduler

-To avoid unnecessary checks rspamd uses a scheduler of rules for each message.
+To avoid unnecessary checks Rspamd uses a scheduler of rules for each message.
 If a message is considered as definite spam then further checks are not performed.
 This scheduler is rather naive and it performs the following logic:

 - select negative rules *before* positive ones to prevent false positives;
 - prefer rules with the following characteristics: